-Lamb for Easter is a time-honored tradition, but we don’t just mean roasted leg of lamb.
+Lamb for Easter is a time-honored tradition, but we’re not just talking roasted leg of lamb.
 There’s also the butter lamb traditional to Polish, Russian, and Slovenian Catholic Easter tables, and it’s surprisingly easy to make yourself.

 In some parts of the country this time of year, you’ll find ready-made butter lambs in mom-and-pop markets specializing in foods from Central or Eastern Europe, but it really is simple (and gratifying) to make your own.

 You can buy a mold, whether a traditional Polish wooden lamb mold or a modern silicone lamb mold meant for candymaking and crafts (bonus: you can make individual lambs for each place setting).
 You might even be able to make an extra-large butter lamb using a lamb cake mold.
-But we went with the fully handmade, whittled butter lamb first outlined for us by Chowhound Capn Ron in 2012.
+But I went with the fully handmade, whittled butter lamb first outlined for us on Chowhound by Capn Ron in 2012.